 Dim Sum Soy Sauce Chow Mein Noodles [Vegan]

-What Ingredients Do You Need To Make Dim Sum Soy Sauce Chow Mein Noodles [Vegan]
+Ingredients You Need for Dim Sum Soy Sauce Chow Mein Noodles [Vegan]

 - One 6 oz. package Chow Mein noodles